bbauska/LFS171x/README.md

 Technically, Ethereum is a Turing-complete virtual machine with its native cryptocurrency called "ether".
 The platform was proposed in 2013 in a white paper by the then 19-year old Vitalik Buterin.

 As of November 2020, Ethereum had a market cap of over $49 billion, making Ether the second most valuable cryptocurrency after Bitcoin.
+Today, 24 March, 2022, Bitcoin's valuation is over 836 billion.

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------- ethereum - an alternative to bitcoin ------------------------------>